Services for Adding Value

 2. OR Submit your list to the member services team via email.
 You can use the DNA test request form or send a list via email.

 4. Samples can be submitted through Hair, Blood or TSUs.
-Both hair and blood must be submitted on a Neogen hair card.
+Both hair and blood must be submitted on a CAA-provided hair card.
 Both Hair and Blood cards as well as TSUs can be purchased by calling 403-571-3580 or by emailing.
 These are not automatically sent out when a DNA test is requested.

 How to DNA Test for Coat Colour

-A DNA test is available through Neogen to distinguish black cattle that carry red genes from those that are homozygous black.
+A DNA test is available to distinguish black cattle that carry red genes from those that are homozygous black.
 If you wish to coat colour test an Angus animal, contact the Association with the tattoo and registration number and we will prepare a test kit for you.
 Hair samples are used for coat colour testing.

 The hide colour of Angus animals is determined by one loci at which three different alleles are possible.
 E, the dominant black gene; e, the recessive red gene; and E+, the wild type gene that can result in black or red hide colour in the absence of the dominant black gene.